-The habitability of the facilities used in accident management (such as the main control room, the secondary control room, and the emergency support facilities, including an onsite technical support centre and on onsite emergency support centre) should be assessed and assured, taking into account the environmental conditions (e.g., radiological conditions and other conditions related to lighting, ventilation, temperature and communication) within and surrounding the facilities during an accident.
+The habitability of the facilities used in accident management (such as the main control room, the secondary control room, and the emergency response facilities, including a technical support centre) should be assessed and assured, taking into account the environmental conditions (e.g., radiological conditions and other conditions related to lighting, ventilation, temperature and communication) within and surrounding the facilities during an accident.
+Where necessary, alternate habitable facilities should be provided.